k8ssandra/k8ssandra-operator/docs/install/README.md

 By default kind clusters run on the same Docker network which means we will have routable pod IPs across clusters.

+**Note:**  Issues creating multiple kind clusters have been observed on various versions of Docker Desktop for Mac.
+These issues seem to be resolved with the 4.5.0 release of Docker Desktop.
+Please be sure to upgrade Docker Desktop if you plan to deploy using kind.

 ### **kubectx**

 [kubectx](https://github.com/ahmetb/kubectx) is a really handy tool when you are dealing with multiple clusters.
 The examples will use it so go ahead and install it now.